timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 }
 ```

-I guess both don’t require any explanation.
-Just one little detail: when using `pop` in the algorithm, we don’t actually need a popped value, so it returns nothing.
-That also makes our life easier in case of an empty stack — we’re just returning from the method, doing nothing.
+I guess both don't require any explanation.
+Just one little detail: when using `pop` in the algorithm, we don't actually need a popped value, so it returns nothing.
+That also makes our life easier in case of an empty stack — we just return from the method, doing nothing.

 Let's also add a couple of additional methods: